rmdelapaz/paintstorm_advanced/PROJECT_DOCUMENTATION.md

 # Paintstorm Studio Advanced Course - Project Documentation

+## ⚠️ CRITICAL DIRECTIVE - READ FIRST ⚠️

+### **ALWAYS PAUSE AND CONFIRM BEFORE WRITING ANY FILE**

+**Before creating, editing, or writing ANY file:**
+1. ✋ **STOP** and describe what you're about to create
+2. 📊 Show the user exactly what content/changes will be made
+3. ⏸️ **WAIT for explicit user confirmation** ("yes", "yes please", "proceed", "continue", etc.)
+4. ✅ Only after confirmation, proceed with file writing

+**This applies to:**
+- Creating new lesson fragments
+- Editing existing files
+- Creating supporting files (CSS, index.html, etc.)
+- ANY file write operation

+**Why:** Prevents accidental overwrites, gives user control, ensures alignment on content before creation.

+---

 ## Project Overview
 This is a comprehensive advanced-level course for Paintstorm Studio covering professional workflows, industry pipelines, and master-level techniques.
 The course is structured as static HTML files with CSS styling, designed to be self-contained and locally hostable.